mkm662169/mkm662169.github.io/index.md

 1. ls: Lists all files and folders in the current working directory.

-2. touch: Used to create files.
-Is of the syntax:
+2. touch "filename": Used to create files.

-   touch "filename"

-3. mkdir: Used to create directories.
-Is of the syntax:
+3. mkdir "directory_name": Used to create directories.

-   mkdir "directory_name"

 # Git